ijsKoud/PaperPlane/README.md

-<h1 align="center">Proton</h1>
+<h1 align="center">PaperPlane</h1>

-> Proton, a shareX/File upload/shortlink server with multi-user support and packed with a lot of cool features!
+> PaperPlane, a shareX/File upload/shortlink server with multi-user support and packed with a lot of cool features!
 (WIP)

 ## Install